facebook/react/docs/docs/handling-events.md

 }
 ```

 The problem with this syntax is that a different callback is created each time the `LoggingButton` renders.
 In most cases, this is fine.
 However, if this callback is passed as a prop to lower components, those components might do an extra re-rendering.
-We generally recommend binding in the constructor or using the property initializer syntax, to avoid this sort of performance problem.
+We generally recommend binding in the constructor or using the class fields syntax, to avoid this sort of performance problem.